dotnet/docs/docs/fsharp/language-reference/plaintext-formatting.md

 report values and allows additional customizability.
 See [F# Interactive](fsharp-interactive-options.md) for details.

-## Customizing debug displays using DebuggerDisplayAttribute, DebuggerTypeProxyAttribute and other attributes
+## Customize debug displays using `DebuggerDisplayAttribute`, `DebuggerTypeProxyAttribute`, and other attributes

 Debuggers for .NET respect the use of attributes such as `DebuggerDisplayAttribute` and `DebuggerTypeProxyAttribute` and these affect the structured display of objects in debugger inspection windows.